BrianHicks/nix-script/README.md

 main = Data.Text.IO.putStrLn "Hello, World!"
 ```

-Unlike other options, `#!haskellPackages` is not loaded from the environment.
+Unlike other shebang options, `#!haskellPackages` does not have an equivalent setting in the environment.

 ## Controlling `nixpkgs` version